Epictetus/IProcess/README.md

 Barney makes sharing data between processes easy and natural by providing a simple and easy to use DSL.
 Barney is supported on any Ruby implementation that supports 1.8.7+, 1.9.1+, and that implements `Kernel.fork`.

+If you're looking for a library to do parallel jobs, check out [Parallel](https://github.com/grosser/parallel).
+While possible in Barney, it was never a design goal and I'd definitely recommend you check out _Parallel_ instead.

 Limitations
 -----------